MarkJelic/TEC-1G/Documentation/Functional Description.md

 MON-3 routines manage the latch for you, however you can write to port FFh direclty if so desired.

-## System Input
+## System Input Port

 Another enhanced 1G feature, is the System Input port.
-Like the System Latch, it is an 8 bit port, but this port is read-only.
+Like the System Latch, it is an 8 bit port, however this port is read-only.

-U18 - 74xx373 provides the Input port functionality and is readable from IO port 03
+U18 - 74xx373 provides the Input port functionality and is readable from IO port $03

-The Sytem Input port is used to read the status of the critical bits of the System Latch, as well as read the config dipswitch, GIMPUT and FTDI Serial Receive bits, and to detect the presence of a Cartridge (future feature).
+The Sytem Input port is used to read the status of the critical bits of the System Latch, as well as read the config dipswitch, G.INPUT and FTDI Serial Receive bits, and to detect the presence of a Cartridge (future feature).

 ## FTDI Port